Updated July 25, 2023

 Usability testing involves testing a website in different contexts to discover usability issues.
-Two common testing examples are performing tab tests (keyboard, logical ordering, forms) and screen reader tests (understandability, navigation, forms).
+Two common testing examples are performing keyboard tests (navigation, logical ordering, forms) and screen reader tests (understandability, navigation, forms).

 So, How Much Will It Cost To Make My Website Accessible?